The Zero Theorem: Plot

 Bob, the teenage son of Management, visits Qohen to repair his computer.
 Qohen says he has decided to quit but Bob tells him Management is not done with him, so he cannot.
 Ambivalent toward his father, Bob reveals that Bainsley was paid to spend time with Qohen and then offers to get Qohen his call, if he agrees to continue to work on the Zero Theorem.
 When Bainsley returns, she gives Qohen an advanced VR suit, and they arrange to meet up through her website.
 Qohen clicks on a link and finds himself, with hair, on a virtual beach with Bainsley.
 He is concerned that it is not real but she assures him it is "better than real" and they end up kissing.

 The next day, Bob visits Qohen again.
-He explains that proving the Zero Theorem will prove life is meaningless by affirming the Big Crunch theory, which Qohen does not want to believe.
+He explains that proving the Zero Theorem will prove life is meaningless, which Qohen does not want to believe.
 Unable to focus on work, he virtually meets with Bainsley again.
 He is troubled that the Sun never sets on her beach, so she invites him to imagine an environment for them to inhabit, and he ends up sending them to a vortex around a black hole that has been haunting his dreams.
-Back on the beach, Bainsley comforts Qohen and they embrace, but when he suggests they stay in the virtual world together and denounces Management, he is forcefully disconnected from the system and his VR suit is damaged.
-When Qohen goes to Bainsley's website at an unplanned time, he discovers her performing as a webcam stripper and logs off abruptly.
-He later returns to the site and finds his access has been blocked.
+Back on the beach, Bainsley comforts Qohen and they embrace, but when he suggests they stay in the virtual world together and denounces Management, he is forcefully disconnected from the system and his VR suit is remotely destructed.
+When Qohen goes to Bainsley's website at an unplanned time, he discovers her performing as a webcam stripper and she logs off abruptly upon noticing his presence.
+He later returns to the site and finds his IP address has been blacklisted, preventing him from accessing the site.

 Weeks later, Bob returns with Qohen's VR suit, which he says he has turned into a "prototype soul-searching device".
 Bob gets Dr. Shrink-Rom to confirm that the phone call Qohen is waiting for is a delusion but says the upgraded suit has the ability to connect Qohen with his soul, assuming he has one.
 Bainsley arrives and says that, while she initially agreed to seduce Qohen because Joby said she could keep her VR suit if she did so, she developed real feelings for Qohen.
 She offers to run away with him but Qohen turns her down.
 He and Bob take a break from work and go to a park, where Qohen reveals he was once married.